rust-lang/rust-by-example/examples/flow_control/while_let/input.md

             }
             // ^ Requires 3 indentations!
         },
-        // Quit when the destructure fails, meaning `break`.
+        // Quit the loop when the destructure fails:
         _ => { break; }
         // ^ Why should this be required?
-Seems superfluous.
+There must be a better way!
     }
 }
 ```

-`while let` makes this sequence much nicer:
+Using `while let` makes this sequence much nicer:

 {while_let.play}